Cloudbet | FortuneJack | Bitstarz | mbit | bitcasino.io | orca88.com | 1xbet | Betcoin.ag |

 Dash | Yes | Yes |

 Currently Dogecoin value sits at approximately $0.003524 USD.
-Since the required complexity is too high and too many people want to mine Dogecoin, users can not keep their coins or exchange them for fiat.
+Users are unable to keep their coins or trade them for fiat because the required difficulty is too high and too many people want to mine Dogecoin.
 Dogecoin has the lowest value per coin of any coin by a long way, and is sometimes referred to as the “poodle coin” due to a dog’s face.

 Litecoin, what’s that?